Domain & CSR code setup for Synology NAS

 The DDNS service is offered free for Synology users on https://myds.synology.com.
 Connect your FQDN by creating a CNAME record for the domain.
 Alternatively, you can set up an A record to point the domain to your static server IP.

-The example domain we’ll use for this guide is testcert.us.
+Note: The example domain we’ll use for this guide is testcert.us.
 Ensure to replace it with your own domain or subdomain that is going to be secured.

 CSR code generation

 SSL activation starts with the CSR code (Certificate Signing Request).
 This code contains basic information about the Certificate, including your website name and contact details.
 Be sure that the CSR needs to be created on the hosting server where the SSL Certificate will be installed.

 Log into your server, navigate to the Control Panel menu, and click Security.

 Select the Certificate tab in the top menu.
 Click CSR, check the Create certificate signing request (CSR) option in the pop-up window, and click Next.

 Step 3: CSR code details

 3. On the next screen, fill out the CSR details, using this example illustration for guidance.
 Once completed, click Next.

 Click Download to save the archive.zip folder containing your CSR code (.crt file) and Private key (.key file) on your computer.